MJJoyce/xdata-nba/README.md

 ### Python Dependency Installation

-If you're on OS X Mavericks you need to run the following before <code>pip install</code>-ing the dependencies.
+If you're on OS X Mavericks you need to run the following before `pip install`-ing the dependencies.

-<code>export ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future</code>
+`export ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future`

-After cloning the code base, run <code>pip install -r requirements.txt</code> to install the necessary dependencies.
+After cloning the code base, run `pip install -r requirements.txt` to install the necessary dependencies.

-Open Python and run <code>import nltk; nltk.download()</code>.
-Pick the book identifier and download those packages.
+Then run `python -m nltk.downloader book` to download the corpus.

 ### Running Vagrant